-Anterior imaging (that is, imaging of the front of the eye) is vital for detecting and recording important information about your eye health, as well as for providing information about the shape of your eye in contact lens fittings.
-At Innovative Eye Care we use the highest quality equipment using a variety of imaging methods across our Adelaide and Woodville practices, including the Pentacam AXL Wave, the Heidelberg Spectralis and standard slit lamp biomicroscopes with HD Canon photography.
+Anterior imaging (imaging of the front of the eye) is vital for detecting and recording important information about your eye health, as well as for providing information about the shape of your eye in contact lens fittings.
+At Innovative Eye Care, we use the highest quality equipment using a variety of imaging methods across our Adelaide and Woodville practices, including the Pentacam AXL Wave, the Heidelberg Spectralis and standard slit lamp biomicroscopes with HD Canon photography.

-We are also owners of the Heidelberg Spectralis, a top-of-the-range OCT machine that takes highly detailed images of your eye.
-All of our consulting rooms are also equipped with Medmont corneal topographers, which give accurate mathematical information about the shape of the front of your eye, a feature that’s especially important for ortho-K and rigid lens wearers and in diagnosing refractive conditions like astigmatism, myopia and hyperopia.
+All of our consulting rooms at both practices are equipped with Medmont E300 corneal topographers, which give accurate mathematical information about the shape of the front of your eye, a feature that’s especially important for ortho-K and rigid lens wearers and in diagnosing refractive conditions like astigmatism, myopia and hyperopia.